Urea-formaldehyde: Uses

-Urea-formaldehyde is pervasive.
-Urea-formaldehyde is widely utilized due to its inexpensive cost, quick reaction time, high bonding strength, moisture resistance, lack of color, and resistance to abrasion and microbes'.
-Examples include decorative laminates, textiles, paper, foundry sand molds, wrinkle-resistant fabrics, cotton blends, rayon, corduroy, etc. It is also used as wood glue.
-In the wood industry, it is utilized as a thermosetting adhesive to bond wood to create plywood and particleboard.
-UF was commonly used when producing electrical appliances casing (e.g. desk lamps).
-Foams have been used as artificial snow in movies.
-Urea-formaldehyde is widely used in agriculture as a slow-release fertilizer, which release small amounts of the active ingredient over time.
+Particle board, etc.

+Over 70% of this production is then put into use by the forest-products industry for bonding particleboard, MDF, hardwood plywood, and laminating adhesive.

 Agricultural use

 Urea-formaldehyde compounds are a widely used as slow-release sources of nitrogen in agriculture.
 The rate of decomposition into and NH_{3} depends on the length of the urea-formaldehyde chains and it relies on the action of microbes found naturally in most soils.
 The activity of these microbes, and the rate of ammonia release, is temperature-dependent.
 The optimum temperature for microbe activity is around 70–90 F.